yvnyli/MLZoomcamp_Project1/README.md

 # Predict ride share price

+---

+If you are reviewing my project, please refer to "Project_evaluation.md" for a guide of which files are what.
+Thank you for your time.

+---

 ## Problem description
 ### Motivation
 Ride share services (Uber/Lyft) take great care into setting the price of rides.
 The process is opaque and mysterious; there are even myths about the companies dynamically charging more depending on tiny differences in addresses or time, ripping off customers and drivers ([ref1](https://www.theguardian.com/technology/2025/jun/25/second-study-finds-uber-used-opaque-algorithm-to-dramatically-boost-profits), [ref2](https://www.cnn.com/2024/04/03/business/dynamic-surge-pricing-nightcap)).
 Thus, it would be very interesting to figure out what features the companies base pricing on.